TheAmazinRaven/UdacityNanodegreeFEND/README.md

 4.16.22 Need to review implicit type coercion and strict equality.

-4.17.22 Reoredered File Structure and began learning about conditionals.
+4.17.22 Reordered File Structure and began learning about conditionals.

 4.20.22 Need help figuring out the logic to the Murder Mystery quiz.